PorridgePi/WRO-FE-2023/docs/Documentation.md

 3. Front and side facing LiDARs are used to measure the distance to the walls.
 The TFLunas used have a maximum range of 2m which is sufficient for detecting the side walls but may at times not have enough especially for the front facing LiDAR.

+2 lidar to estimate heading based on wall, compared with the compass reading to detect when the 2 lidars are not both detecting a same side of the same wall (i.e. there is a corner)

 ## Battery

 1. The vehicle is powered off a single 3-cell Lithium Polymer (LiPo) battery, which allows for high peak current draw in excess of 10A and is easy to design around, given its rectangular shape.